 Each brake pad is provided with a wear indicator, which allows you to check the brake pad wear without having to disassemble the brake.
 To check the brake pad wear, check the position of the wear indicator while applying the brake.
-If a brake pad has worn to the point that the wear indicator almost touches the brake disc, have a Yamaha dealer replace the brake pads as a set.
+If a brake pad has worn to the point that the wear indicator almost touches the brake disc. have a Yamaha dealer re-